-In our guide, Under the Microscope: An Analysis of SEC Comment Letter Trends Among Middle-Market and Pre-IPO Life Sciences Companies, we look at SEC comments directed toward Forms S-1, 10-K, 10-Q, and 20-F filed by life sciences companies during a review period from May 1, 2020, to April 30, 2021.
-Comments were analyzed by frequency as a way to identify the most prominent topics under SEC scrutiny.
+Our report, Under the Microscope: An Analysis of SEC Comment Letter Trends Among Middle-Market and Pre-IPO Life Sciences Companies, looks at SEC comments directed towards Forms S-1, 10-K, 10-Q, and 20-F filings made by life sciences companies during a review period from May 1, 2021, to April 30, 2022.
+Comments were analyzed by frequency to identify the most prominent topics under SEC scrutiny.

-Below, we cover key findings in the 2020–2021 SEC report, comparisons to findings from prior years, and the implications for middle-market and pre-IPO life sciences companies.
+Below, we cover key findings in the 2021–2022 SEC report, comparisons to findings from prior years, and implications for middle-market and pre-IPO life sciences companies.

-Comments were largely spread across key categories, in which those related to R&D were starkly prominent at a 25% share.
-The SEC continued to focus on ensuring complete disclosure when it came to companies’ clinical trials and studies, alongside requiring clarity and objectivity in developmental products and pipelines.
+Some key categories comprised the bulk of the comments, and those related to R&D represented a 20.1% share.
+As in previous years, the SEC focused on ensuring complete disclosure of clinical trials and studies, requiring clarity and objectivity in developmental products and pipelines.

-Process compliance was the next major category at a share of 12.2%, with most comments— as in the 2019–2020 study—requiring companies to make requisite disclosures throughout their prospectuses, including filing all material information.
+SEC reporting, or process compliance, was the next most prominent comment category with a share of 10.8%.
+This category, as in the 2020–2021 period had the most comments requiring companies to make requisite and consistent disclosures throughout their prospectus, including filing all material information.

-This was followed by comments requiring disclosures of the following:
+This was followed by comments requiring disclosure of the following: